alistairrutherford/noiz2-gdx/README.md

 - Rewrite the bulletml parser to use XML Pull parser.
 This was so it would work with Android.
 - Abstract the drawing primitives to ease the application of different rendering modes.
-- OpenGL and Canvas renderers because I was being bloody minded.
+- OpenGL and Canvas renderers because I was being bloody minded and wanted both.
+Only GL now.
 - Difficulty settings as the original on a phone was insanely difficult (it still is..a bit).
+- Touchscreen and trackball handling.
+Only touchscreen in this version so far.
 - Settings screen which persists the user settings.
-I have tried to redo in this version.
+I have tried to redo this in this version.
 - Persistence of the stage progress which is in this version as well.
 - Profiling which is now going to be a 'display FPS' mode.

-The only renderer now is OpenGL as that's what LibGDX uses.
+In addition to these great features this version also has:

+- Nice starfield background.
+- New sounds. (eventually)
+- Nice vector glow on the GFX. (eventually)

 Now that I have ported it over to use LibGDX it brings some nice additions such as the moving star background and the sliding transitions between screens.
 Plus I am tidying up a lot of the original code as well.